Africa Magic: Stations

 Africa Magic started out as a single Nollywood channel which gained popularity from Multichoice's biggest revenue generators, South Africa and Nigeria, the reason why Africa Magic plus was launched.
 These were later renamed along with the creation of new channels.

 In 2017, Its rerun channel, Africa Magic World was discontinued due to lack of viewership.

 Africa Magic Showcase

 Previously Africa Magic Plus then Africa Magic Entertainment.
 The premium tier channel showing first-run original series, reality shows and latest nollywood movie premiers.

 Africa Magic Urban

 Africa Magic Urban was previously Africa Magic Movies 1.
 It is contemporary lifestyle entertainment channel with predominantly movies and talk shows, as well as series from Mzansi Magic.
 The channel dropped the word 'Movies' in March 2015.
 It ceased operations on 30 April 2024.

 Africa Magic Epic

-Previously Africa Magic Movies.
+Previously Africa Magic Movies (until 2014) and Africa Magic Epic Movies (until 2016).
 A channel inspired by Africa's traditional roots with movies and series depicting cultural aspects.